Shenzhen Bao'an International Airport: Cargo

+Ground transportation

 Ground Transportation Center

 The baggage areas are a short walks away from the Ground Transportation Center (GTC), where passengers can take buses, taxis and Shenzhen Metro trains.
 The transportation center offers local and long-distance bus services on the first floor, with taxi and Airport Express Shuttle 330 bus services on the second floor.
 The underground floor connects with Airport Station on Metro Line 11.
 Bus M416 also provides a shuttle service to Hourui Station on Line 1.
 In the future, it will also connect to the Guangzhou-Dongguan-Shenzhen Intercity Railway, which is under construction.

-Regular bus and minibus services links the Airport with the rest of the city.
+Regular bus and minibus services links the airport with the rest of the city.
 Intercity bus services to some other nearby cities such as Hong Kong and Dongguan are also available.

 Local taxis, and often some taxis from Dongguan, can pick up passengers there from three designated waiting areas.
 These areas have the capacity to handle 21 taxi cabs picking up passengers simultaneously.

-Metro / Rail
+Metro / rail

-Airport station on Line 11 has direct link to the Ground Transport Center of the current Terminal, with eastbound service from the airport via Bao'an and Nanshan to Futian station, connecting with Futian railway station High Speed Rail services, and westbound service via Fuyong, Shajing and Songgang to Bitou.
+Airport station on Line 11 has direct link to the Ground Transport Center of the current terminal, with eastbound service from the airport via Bao'an and Nanshan to Futian station, connecting with Futian railway station High Speed Rail services, and westbound service via Fuyong, Shajing and Songgang to Bitou.

 There are also shuttle services connecting with Line 1 of the Shenzhen Metro.
 Non-stopping service M416 runs between Hourui Station and the new terminal.

 Airport North Station on Line 11 is also built, under the site of future new Terminal project - "Terminal 4".
 However, Airport North Station is inaccessible to or from any of the airport facilities.
 Line 20 (Shenzhen International Exhibition Center Conveyance Project) links Airport North Station on Line 11 with services to Chongqing Road, International Exhibition Center South, International Exhibition Center North and International Conference Center stations.
 Line 20 opened in December 2021.

-Guangzhou–Shenzhen intercity railway is currently under construction, and planning to provide services from Shenzhen Airport Station and Shenzhen Airport North Station.
+Guangzhou–Shenzhen intercity railway currently serves Shenzhen Airport Station and Shenzhen Airport North Station.
 In the future, Shenzhen–Maoming High-Speed Railway and Hong Kong–Shenzhen Western Express Railway are planned to stop here.

 Ferry

 Fast ferries are available to Outer Harbour Ferry Terminal and Taipa Ferry Terminal in Macau plus to the Skypier Ferry Terminal at Hong Kong International Airport via the nearby Fuyong Pier.
-Free shuttle buses connect the Pier and the Airport.
+Free shuttle buses connect the pier and the airport.

 Direct services to Hong Kong Island and Kowloon were suspended because the Terminals A & B's long distance from the ferry terminal made it unpopular for commuters.
 However, with the opening of Terminal C, direct services may be resumed because it is much closer.

 Airport express shuttle bus

-There are many bus routes between the airport and the urban area, most of them via expressways and only cost ￥10 yuan.

-A future service connecting the airport with Shenzhen North station is expected to start when the new Terminal 3 opens as part of 5 new major airport express shuttle buses.
+There are many bus routes between the airport and the urban area, most of them via expressways and only cost ¥10 yuan.
+A future service connecting the airport with Shenzhen North station is expected to start when the new Terminal 3 opens as part of five new major airport express shuttle buses.